jrathgeber/Mechanizd/README.md

 Work in progress includes machine learning tutorials with xgboost and Azure.
 There is also a connection to the twitter API for tweeting results on my favorite social media platform.

-Most recently I have been submitting entries to the numer.ai machine learning competition at https://numer.ai/mechanizd where currently mechanizd is closing in on a top 100 placing though it has slipped a little recently.
+Most recently I have been submitting entries to the numer.ai machine learning competition at https://numer.ai/mechanizd where currently mechanizd is closing in on a top 100 placing though it has slipped a lot recently.

 ## Table of Contents